 Design Tip:

 • Design the graphic with its practical use in mind.
-When using a graphic for outdoor advertising, pay attention to doors, windows, and other moving parts.
+When using a graphic for outdoor advertising, tailor design principles to doors, windows, and other moving parts.

 2. Half-Screen Website

-Good design makes the most out of the given physical or digital space.
+Good visual content makes the most out of the given physical or digital space.

 This website design for Electronic Federal Tax Payment System (EFTPS) seems to have missed that point.
 As seen in the image, the content is crammed within about half of the screen.